DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityFilterExclusionFilter.md

 ### NewSecurityFilterExclusionFilter

-`func NewSecurityFilterExclusionFilter(name string, query string, ) *SecurityFilterExclusionFilter`
+`func NewSecurityFilterExclusionFilter(name string, query string) *SecurityFilterExclusionFilter`

-NewSecurityFilterExclusionFilter instantiates a new SecurityFilterExclusionFilter object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewSecurityFilterExclusionFilter instantiates a new SecurityFilterExclusionFilter object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewSecurityFilterExclusionFilterWithDefaults

 `func NewSecurityFilterExclusionFilterWithDefaults() *SecurityFilterExclusionFilter`

-NewSecurityFilterExclusionFilterWithDefaults instantiates a new SecurityFilterExclusionFilter object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewSecurityFilterExclusionFilterWithDefaults instantiates a new SecurityFilterExclusionFilter object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetName